Shiniri/MediQA-M3G-Submission/readme.md

 2. Include a valid Llama-7b checkpoint in the repository, as well as: the images for the training data in `./data/images_train` and the images for the test data in `./data/images_test`.
+   Also include the training and test json files from the challenge in `./data/test.json` / `./data/train.json`.

 3. Set the Llama path variable in the `./run_experiment` script to point to your Llama checkpoint and execute it.